zhihui-dhc/aib-website/content/en-US/blog/announcement-6-2-2017.md

 I really appreciate everyone who continues to stick with us while we work all the details out.
-The decision to delay was made after careful consideration; we really want to be absolutely sure everything is going to be as secure as possible, leading (hopefully) to a very awesome and successful sale.
+The decision to delay was made after careful consideration; we really want to be absolutely sure everything is going to be as secure as possible, leading (hopefully) to a very awesome and successful fundraiser.

 We will announce the new date for the fundraiser two weeks before it goes live.
 You can check the [Tendermint Slack](http://forum.tendermint.com:3000) or